There are no products in your shopping cart.

 Read about ways to cope with any effects of treatment and getting practical support.

-Sometimes cell changes (abnormal cells) come back after treatment.
-These are also called persistent or recurrent cell changes.
+Most of the time, cervical cell changes (abnormal cells) don’t come back after treatment.
+However, sometimes they do and may need further treatment.
+These cell changes are also called persistent or recurrent cell changes.

 After treatment for cell changes:

-Cell changes coming back can be worrying, but try to remember:
+We know that cell changes coming back can be worrying or upsetting.
+It may help to try to remember:

 If cell changes come back, they are usually found after your follow-up appointment.